fizt656/agent-testing/README.md

 ## 🙏 Acknowledgements

-*   Original project structure by AllAboutAI-YT.
+*   🙏 Based on a tutorial by AllAboutAI-YT.
-*   OpenAI for providing the GPT models.
+*   🙏 OpenAI for providing the GPT models.
-*   Google for the Gmail API.
+*   🙏 Google for the Gmail API.